fluid-cloudnative/fluid/docs/en/samples/data_warmup.md

 Besides the basic data preloading feature showed in the above example, with a little bit more configurations, you can enable some advanced features that the DataLoad CRD offers, including:
-- preload data under some specified path only
+- Preload data under some specified path only
-- set cache replicas when preloading data
+- Set cache replicas when preloading data
-- sync metadata before preloading data
+- Sync metadata before preloading data

-### preload data under some specified path only
+### Preload data under some specified path only

-DataLoad will only preload data under some specified path (or file) instead of the whole dataset.
+With some extra configurations, DataLoad will only preload data under some specified path (or file) instead of the whole dataset.
 For example:

 ```yaml
 apiVersion: data.fluid.io/v1alpha1